A new Weyl group action related to the quasi-classical Gelfand-Graev action: The comparison of two Weyl group actions: a case study

 As before, it suffices to show the above equality with the assumption $g= e$.

 To begin with, we notice that since $x$ is regular, we can find $u\in U$ such that

 Let $\bkb$ be the Borel subalgebra of the lower triangular matrices.
-Recall that we have taken $\sfs$ of a special form.
-Since for such a special $\sfs$, we have $\kappa_{\bkb,\kb}(y \bmod \bkb) = \sfs$, the above equality implies that
+Thus, $\kb,\bkb$ are in opposite position.
+Since we have chosen $\sfs$ to be of a special form, c.f.\ Remark~\ref{rk:nc}, by (\ref{eq:yux}), we have